Following are frequently asked JIRA testing interview questions in for freshers as well as experienced QA professionals.

 - Versions and components available for an issue

-22) Mention is it possible to get back up your JIRA cloud data?
+22) Is it possible to get back up your JIRA cloud data?

 The backup data includes,

 - Attachments if selected